brucemack/brucemack.github.io/_posts/2025-05-01-charge-controller.md

 See the TP4056A datasheet for other values.

 An [MCP1700-3302E](https://www.mouser.com/datasheet/2/268/MCP1700_Data_Sheet_20001826F-3442024.pdf) or other suitable LDO regulator is used to make 3.3V.
 This particular regulator has a max dropout margin of 350mV (typical is 178mV).
-So regulation is maintained as long as the batter voltage stays above 3.95v.
+So regulation is maintained as long as the battery voltage stays above 3.95v.